VGARG8/learn-node/README.md

 **For you to do**:

-1. In "eventloop/timer.js", what will be the order of execution?
+1. In "eventloop/timer.js", what will be the order of execution? whatever is a part of mainscript gets printed and whatever is added in the settimer will be in the waiting timer phase  queue and execute in FIFO

 2. How many callbacks will the timers phase queue have after the script is run?